UsernameDiana/tests_course/03_test_design_tech/test_design_tech.md

 ![alt text](https://github.com/UsernameDiana/tests_course/blob/master/03_test_design_tech/state_test_cases.jpg)

-5. Consider whether a state table is more useful design technique.
-Comment on that.
+3. Consider whether a state table is more useful design technique.

+    In my opinion all of the presented test design techniques (Boundary analyses, Decision table, State diagram and Equivalence classes) are very useful to practice, it helps to clarify the purpose of the tasks and functionality.
+    State table helped to make test cases and get a better overview of the program.

-6. Make a conclusion where you specify the level of test coverage and argue for your chosen level:
+4. Make a conclusion where you specify the level of test coverage and argue for your chosen level:

     * Percentage of states visited
+    All states where visited, so 100%, even `index out of bound` as it was optional.
     * Percentage of transitions exercised
+    We tested for invalid input to get the exception.